-Insurance companies and creativity aren't normally known to rub shoulders, however Vero and Big have teamed up with something a little different for Vero's latest campaign.
+Insurance companies and creativity aren’t normally known to rub shoulders, however, Vero and Big have teamed up with something a little different for its latest campaign released on Monday night.

 Sugar & Partners has been named as the Blues lead strategic and creative agency after a competitive pitch, with the long-time incumbent Big deciding not to participate in the review.